 H. amplexicaulis is a valuable fodder resource for the dry season.
 It is normally not grazed at other times of the year due to the harmful effects of trampling and uprooting of plants from wet soil.
-Stands are normally stocked at one beast per 1.5-2 ha.
+However, once the soil has dried out sufficiently to carry stock, H. amplexicaulis can tolerate heavy grazing.
+Stands are normally stocked at one beast per 1.5‒2 ha.

 By virtue of its habitat, fire is uncommon.
 However, fire following herbicide application can stimulate seedling growth if mature seed has fallen before herbicide treatment.